blackyboy/RedHat-Centos-Common-Stuffs/Step-by-Step-how-to-setup-a-DNS-Server-in-RHEL-6.2-6.4-6.5-Using-Bind.md

 Starting named:                                            [  OK  ]
 ```

-8. Make the named Service in runlevel's
+8. Make the named Service in runlevels

 ```
 [root@masterdns ~]# chkconfig named on